 The only possibility of rain in the next 10 days is Tuesday, forecasters predicted, but it’s only a 20 percent chance.
 With one week left in the month, the county is experiencing a severe rainfall deficit.

-The unemployment rate in Merced County was 12.3 percent in November, up from a revised 10.4 percent from the previous month, according to numbers released Friday from the Employment Development Department.
+The unemployment rate in Merced County in December rose slightly from the previous month but remains down by 1 percent from a year earlier, according to numbers released Friday from the Employment Development Department.

 Officials from Merced County’s The Bus are planning new route schedules to start Feb.
 2 to improve the overall transit system and provide efficient service to the greatest number of people in the county, according to a news release.

 The California Department of Transportation on Thursday posted notices near the Bradley Overhead on Highway 140 that said the homeless people illegally camping there must leave the area before crews clear the encampment Monday.

 A golf course, a water park and pony rides.
 These are just a few ideas the Livingston Parks and Recreation Commission might discuss in an effort to increase recreational activities in the city.
 But the commission that plans these programs is severely lacking in members – with 10 commissioner positions expiring at the end of the week.
 Only one current commissioner, Maria Baptista, has reapplied for her spot on the panel.
 The remaining nine seats – six commissioners and three alternates – will be vacant by Saturday, said Recreation Superintendent Jacquelyn Benoit.